victorhook/blog/_posts/2022-03-03-Final-Reflection.md

 As usual during the autumn, time went fast and eventually Christmas was coming up.
 At the 21:st of December, I flew home for Christmas break.
 At this point I hadn't left Delft since I arrived, about 4 months earlier.
-I remember that it felt very weird to come home again, and noticed how much *"at home"*, However, it was very nice to come home again, and to celebrate the Christmas with my family.
+I remember that it felt very weird to come home again, and I noticed how much *"at home"* I had started to feel in Delft.
+However, it was very nice to come home again, and to celebrate the Christmas with my family.
 We even got a white Christmas, which is pretty rare for where I live in Sweden!